GordonLeong/telegram-invite-bot/README.md

-## Project Impact and Feedback

-After implementing the Telegram bot for DOCS, feedback from the group administrators indicated a significant improvement in managing new member entries.
-Key points from the feedback include:

-- **Reduced Manual Effort**: Administrators reported an estimated 90% reduction in the time spent on managing member additions.
-- **User Satisfaction**: The ease of use and efficiency of the bot were highlighted as major improvements.

 ## AI Integration in Development Process
 ### ChatGPT-Assisted Development
 - **Prompt Engineering**: Leveraged ChatGPT for various aspects of the development process, including code troubleshooting, logic flow ideation, and user experience design.